ukscid/ttk-themes-scid/tclthemes/readme.md

 Menu -> Options -> Theme : select one theme of the themes

 That's it.
-The main menu bar updates the colors after restart of Scid.
+The main menu bar uses the colors after restart of Scid.